Microcosmos explorer student using their cellphone to capture a photograph of a prepared rhizome slide through the Foldscope.

 Para mi servicio social -necesario para graduarse de cualquier universidad pública en México- decidí realizar el formato de servicio a la comunidad.
 Para ello, recibí una concesión material de parte de One World Science, una iniciativa de FPI dedicada a promover la diversidad e inclusión en la ciencia.

-Una vez que se me terminaron los foldscopes y completé mi servicio social, continué con los talleres comprando yo misma más foldscopes.
+El taller fue muy exitoso, así que una vez entregados los 100 foldscopes a travéz del taller y mi servicio social completado, continué con los talleres comprando yo misma más foldscopes.

-Después de recibir una invitación a contribuir a una edición especial de educación de la ciencia en Biology Methods and Protocols, escribí un artículo sobre el taller (haz click aquí para ver el artículo).
+Un par de años después recibí una invitación a contribuir a una edición especial de educación de la ciencia en Biology Methods and Protocols.
+Con gusto acepté y escribí un artículo sobre el taller (haz click aquí para ver el artículo), el cual fue mi primer artículo publicado en una revista científica.